Disorders That Can Delay Infant Milestones

 Infant milestones are used by pediatricians and parents as a way to follow an infant's progress.
 Failure to reach milestones is called a developmental delay.
-In some cases, the delay is temporary and a baby will catch up, according to the University of Michigan Health System.
+In some cases, the delay is temporary and a baby will catch up, according to the University of Michigan Health System 4.
 In other cases, a delay is due to a disorder, something that alters the normal functioning of a baby's body.
 Parents are often the first to recognize a lag in reaching milestones.
 Contact your infant's pediatrician if you're ever concerned about his development.

 Sometimes parents carry the gene for a disorder that plays a role in developmental delays, even if neither has the condition.
 These diseases are the result of gene mutations that alter a baby's DNA.
 Fragile X is one of the most common in males, notes the Duval County Medical Society.
 Down syndrome, Prader-Willi syndrome, Isodicentric 15 and Angelman syndrome are others that occur when a baby's chromosomes don't develop properly.
 They affect both males and females.
 These disorders cause delays in speech and language, cognitive development and physical milestones, such as walking and sitting.

 A metabolic disorder involves how your baby's body processes food.
 In some cases it causes nutritional deficiencies and in other cases the disorder results in a buildup of a nutrient due to a missing enzyme.
 They can also impact cognition.
 Disorders that effect metabolism in infants include:

 Autism spectrum disorders can cause developmental delays that range in severity from mild to severe.
 They can appear in infancy or during the toddler years and result in delays of speech and language, social interaction and age-appropriate play, according to the Help Guide website.
 Classic autism, Rett syndrome, childhood disintegrative disorder and pervasive developmental disorder are those that fall on the autism spectrum.